Sweetpotato3/DualGPUOptimizer/README.md

 - **Execution Management**: Controls and monitors model execution on multiple GPUs
 - **GPU Telemetry**: Collects and visualizes detailed GPU performance metrics

+## New: Comprehensive Dashboard in Direct Application

+The direct application now features the full GPU dashboard from the main application, providing:

+- Enhanced GPU metrics visualization with progress bars
+- Temperature monitoring with color-coded warnings
+- Power usage tracking with limit indicators
+- PCIe bandwidth monitoring
+- GPU clock speed visualization
+- Memory reset capabilities when available
+- Graceful fallback to basic monitoring when dashboard component is unavailable

+This integration brings the powerful monitoring dashboard from the full application to the simplified direct launcher, making it easier to monitor your GPU resources without launching the full application.

-## New: Graceful Fallbacks for Dependencies
+## Graceful Fallbacks for Dependencies

-DualGPUOptimizer now features comprehensive compatibility layers that allow the application to run even when certain dependencies are missing:
+DualGPUOptimizer features comprehensive compatibility layers that allow the application to run even when certain dependencies are missing:

 - **UI Compatibility**: Falls back to simpler UI components when ttkbootstrap or other UI enhancements aren't available
 - **GPU Monitoring**: Provides mock GPU data when pynvml is not installed